elaforge/karya/doc/derivation.md

 - Note tracks look like `>` or `>inst` or `>inst arg1 arg2 ...`.
 They are
-passed as arguments to a `note-track` transformer whose default behaviour is to set the current instrument and possibly attributes, the same as the default null note call.
+passed as arguments to a `note-track` transformer whose default behaviour is to set the current instrument and possibly attributes, the same as the default null note call ([note_calls](note_calls.html)).
 Similar to scales, setting the instrument will bring the instrument's calls into scope, as documented under Instruments.
 As with control tracks, you can append a transformer pipeline.

 When a track is evaluated, the text of each UI event is evaluated, and the results from each call are merged.
 Any evaluation errors will be logged and abort the evaluation of that event.

-In addition to the arguments, each call actually gets a whole bunch of other information ('Derive.Deriver.Monad.CalInfo').
+In addition to the arguments, each call actually gets a whole bunch of other information ('Derive.Deriver.Monad.CallInfo').
 Notably, it gets the event start and duration, along with previous and subsequent events, so calls know where their neighbors are.
 It also gets the last value of the previous call, which is used by control calls, some of which want to interpolate from the